material-components/material-components-ios/contributing/README.md

 with write access in order for continuous integration to be initiated.
 This label must be added again each time the pull request has new commits pushed to it.

+For Googlers: [b/115490922](http://b/115490922) is tracking making the above work more streamlined for new contributors.

 #### Using assignee to indicate who should action on a PR

 Since PRs on github permanently stay in the `Changes requested` state it is hard to tell when the author has addressed the concerns.
 By change the assignee to whomever still needs to action (review or modify/justify) we can more easily keep track of what needs attention in our PR queues.